GlowstoneMC/Glowstone/README.md

 can be used instead if desired.

 Running Glowstone is simple because its dependencies are shaded into the output jar at compile time.
-Simply execute `java -jar glowstone.jar` along with any extra JVM options desired.
+Simply execute `java -jar glowstone++.jar` along with any extra JVM options desired.
 A variety of command-line options are also available - run `java -jar glowstone.jar --help` for more information.